The Past and the Future of In-Vehicle Infotainment

 The media is changing, and so do the style and means of information transfer.
 We have switched first from newspapers to radio and television, then to computers and smartphones, today even cars are becoming information media.

-Modern onboard computers offer huge opportunities, just like other kinds of equipment that manufactures keep perfecting.
+Modern onboard computers offer huge opportunities, just like other kinds of equipment that manufacturers keep perfecting.
 At the same time, many devices and technologies are becoming more affordable, which gives the opportunity to combine them and experiment right ‘in the comfort of your home’.

 Simultaneous development of such directions as automated driving, connected cars, navigation systems, and transport telematics, as well as development of onboard devices, is contributing to new ideas emerging and infotainment systems moving ahead.
 Besides, the scope of ideas and possibilities is expanding rapidly thanks to fast development of systems and devices in the area of the Internet of Things.